AEP-0132 Linter Rules

 Details

-Section titled “Details”This rule looks at any message matching List*Request
+Section titled “Details”This rule looks at any message matching List*Request and complains if the

-field does not have a google.api.field_behavior
+parent field does not have a aep.api.field_behavior annotation with a

-value of REQUIRED
+value of FIELD_BEHAVIOR_REQUIRED.

 Examples